-pREMS examination of the feet and ankle

-☐ Introduce yourself/gain consent to examine
+Introduce yourself/gain consent to examine

-With the patient lying on couch:

-Look at dorsal and plantar surfaces of the foot
+- Look at dorsal and plantar surfaces of the foot

-☐ Assess skin temperature
+- □ Assess skin temperature

-☐ Palpate for peripheral pulses
+- Palpate for peripheral pulses

-☐ Squeeze the MTP joints
+- □ Squeeze the MTP joints

-Palpate the midfoot, ankle joint line and subtalar joint
+- Palpate the midfoot, ankle joint line and subtalar joint

-Assess movement (actively and passively) at the subtalar joint (inversion and eversion), the big toe (dorsi- and plantar flexion), the ankle joint (dorsi- and plantar flexion) and mid-tarsal joints (passive rotation)
+- Assess movement (actively and passively) at the subtalar joint (inversion and eversion), the big toe (dorsi- and plantar flexion), the ankle joint (dorsi- and plantar flexion) and mid-tarsal joints (passive rotation)

-☐ Look at the patient's footwear
+- Look at the patient's footwear

-☐ Measure leg length
+- Measure leg length

-☐ Special tests: thigh-foot angle, hypermobility, entheses, muscle power, nailfold capillaroscopy
+- Special tests: thigh-foot angle, hypermobility, entheses, muscle power, nailfold capillaroscopy

-With the patient standing:

-Look at the forefoot, midfoot (foot arch) and the hindfoot

-Assess the gait cycle (heel strike, stance, toe-off)
+- □ Look at the forefoot, midfoot (foot arch) and the hindfoot - Assess the gait cycle (heel strike, stance, toe-off)

 pREMS examination of the spine

-☐ Introduce yourself/gain consent to examine
+□ Introduce yourself/gain consent to examine

-With the patient standing:

-Inspect from the side and from behind

-Palpate the spinal processes and paraspinal muscles

-Assess movement: lumbar flexion and extension and lateral flexion; cervical flexion, extension, rotation and lateral flexion

-Special tests: one-leg standing spine extension test
+- Inspect from the side and from behind - Palpate the spinal processes and paraspinal muscles - Assess movement: lumbar flexion and extension and lateral flexion; cervical flexion, extension, rotation and lateral flexion - Special tests: one-leg standing spine extension test

 With the patient sitting on couch:

-☐ Assess thoracic rotation
+□ Assess thoracic rotation

-With the patient lying on couch:

-Perform straight leg raising and dorsiflexion of the big toe

-☐ Assess limb reflexes
+- Perform straight leg raising and dorsiflexion of the big toe - Assess limb reflexes

-Examination tips for children with a learning disability, especially Down's syndrome to appreciate joint restriction in a child with joint hypermobility pGALS follows the same approach as GALS but with additions as listed in the table below.
+Examination tips for children with a learning disability, especially Down's syndrome pGALS follows the same approach as GALS but with additions as listed in the table below.
 These were added as adult GALS missed significant joint abnormalities when GALS was tested on school-aged children - this likely reflects the difference in pattern of joint involvement between adults and children.

-☐ Be op pportunistic - observe child

-move around the room and in play

-☐ DA m ost commonly affects the small

-joints of the hands and wrists.
-Start

-with ' these joints if the child is not

-likely to tolerate a full examination

-☐ Com pare sides, as it may be difficult
+- Be opportunistic observe child move around the room and in play - DA most commonly affects the small joints of the hands and wrists.
+Start with these joints if the child is not likely to tolerate a full examination - Compare sides, as it may be difficult to appreciate joint restriction in a child with joint hypermobility